rokucommunity/rooibos/docs/index.md

 m.assertTrue(detailsVM.isShowingError)
 ```

-In addition to the other asserts, Rooibos will autoamtically check that ExecuteNetRequest was executed exactly once
+In addition to the other asserts, Rooibos will automatically check that ExecuteNetRequest was executed exactly once

 #### Manually Checking mock invocations
 If you wish you, you can store a reference to a mock or a stub, and later check the invocation values.